-The primary focus of risk management during SCC's second quarter continued to be:
+The primary focus of risk management during SCC's third quarter continued to be:

-- cybersecurity and IT resiliency - balance funding and resource capacity to ensure disciplined execution against strategic priorities in support of key Government of Canada initiatives and, - Accreditation Services' revenue and contribution growth while maintaining a cadre of qualified professionals.
+- balance funding and resource capacity to ensure disciplined execution against strategic priorities in support of key Government of Canada initiatives, - · cybersecurity and IT resiliency; as well as, - achieving financial targets, including Accreditation Services' revenue and contribution growth while maintaining a cadre of qualified professionals.

-Financial pressures as a result of ongoing inflationary erosion of base funding are impacting SCC's ability to deliver against its base requirements as well as emerging strategic priorities.
+Contrary to SCC's apparently high Accumulated Surplus balance, financial pressures from ongoing inflationary erosion of base funding are impacting SCC's ability to deliver against its base requirements as well as emerging strategic priorities.
 The organization is now closer than ever to its residual risk reserve of cash net of temporary program and project funding as shown in the Accumulated Surplus chart above.
 SCC's ability to balance funding and resource capacity with demand is driving increased risk in financial sustainability.
-With respect to achieving financial targets, SCC is forecasting to finish the year slightly ahead of budget due to the anticipated late approvals of new funding for programs like Infrastructure, Cybersecurity and Indo-Pacific, but will be right on plan with regards to the a-base and revenue-based programming and services.
+During the quarter, SCC continued to monitor its request for additional government funding and has responded to several requests for information to support the decision-making process.

 SCC continued to progress against its IT plan to modernize systems, databases, and applications to meet the organization's future needs.
 A robust suite of productivity and system tools is required as SCC maintains a hybrid environment while continuing to grow and innovate.
 Cybersecurity threats also present significant, continuous risks that require sustained vigilance for mitigation.
 To help manage these, SCC significantly reduced potential single points of failure on aging systems and conducts ongoing monitoring of threats.
 SCC adheres to the Canadian Centre for Cyber Security recommendations as a main approach to threat risk assessment.
-Actions plans are in place to address any medium or high cyber security risks.
+Action plans are in place to address any medium or high cyber security risks.
+SCC's IM/IT maintained its vigilance during the quarter by continuing its deployment of phishing exercises and by participating in a simulated cyber security event.
+Learnings from these activities are shared and incorporated into ongoing procedures.

 An engaging and caring workforce culture has had a significant positive impact on staff morale and productivity, as well as SCC's ability to attract and retain staff.
 SCC continuously surveys employee engagement, responds to opportunities for enhancement, and maintains a healthy workplace strategy that includes mental health components to ensure its culture remains dynamic, diverse, and vibrant.
 SCC attracts a mix of external experts and volunteers that help with the maintenance of the standardization network in Canada.
-During the second quarter, SCC focused on maintaining mitigation plans for the risk of losing key personnel and a potential decline in technical committee volunteers.
-Increased stakeholder participation were significant target areas of focus in both implementation plans for the National Standards Strategy and International Standardization Roadmap.
+During the third quarter, SCC focused on maintaining mitigation plans for the risk of losing key personnel and a potential decline in technical committee volunteers.
+SCC's employee engagement survey was launched with staff and while survey responses were confidential, its participation rates were tracked and had recorded as very high.
+Results will be reviewed, interpreted and shared with staff and Council before the end of the year.